Best gravel bike wheels: Road-cycling fast and MTB-tough gravel wheelsets

 Should I go tubeless?

-Talking of tire fit we’d consider tubeless capability an absolute essential.
-The last thing you need on a hostile surface is being held hostage by the thought of splitting an inner tube and every gravel tire worth its salt is now designed to run at low pressures with sealant for self-healing powers.
 How different companies make their rims tubeless varies.
-The most robust solution is a fully sealed rim bed (Mavic, Zipp and others) or a plastic snap-in strip (Bontrager).
-The majority of wheels use a tape wrap over the spoke holes to seal the rim though and the toughness of that depends entirely on the strength of tape used.
+The most robust solution is a fully sealed rim bed (Mavic, Zipp, and others) or a plastic snap-in strip (Bontrager).
+The majority of wheels use a tape wrap over the spoke holes to seal the rim though and the toughness of that depends entirely on the strength of the tape used.
 However the rim is sealed, make sure you check whether tubeless valves are included or you’ll need to add them to the cost.

 While we’re on the subject of extras, spare spokes are a nice touch - particularly for straight pull or otherwise special needs spokes.
 Some hub sets can be switched between different axle standards too, which is super useful if you’re on an older bike with 15mm and/or QR axles and are planning to upgrade to the standard 12mm format later.

 The compatibility confusion doesn’t end there either.
 There are now three different freehub standards in play on gravel.
 Standard splined (Shimano and 10-11 speed SRAM), XD Driver (12 speed SRAM), and Campagnolo Ekar (13 speed Ekar).
-In most cases you can swap between them but obviously, it makes sense to get the right one first.
+In most cases, you can swap between them but obviously, it makes sense to get the right one first.

-Alloy or carbon rims?
+Alloy or carbon gravel rims?

 As for material, alloy is still by far the most cost-effective material for your gravel hoops.
 Weights and ride feel are often very competitive with far more expensive carbon and you won’t feel sick in your mouth if you’re smashing through rocky sections.
-That said more carbon wheels are now coming with lifetime warranties and the best fiber wheels really are wonderful to ride.
+That said, more carbon wheels are now coming with lifetime warranties and the best fiber wheels really are wonderful to ride.

 Guy Kesteven